theasta/grunt-assets-versioning/README.md

 Possible values: `date`, `hash`
 Default value: `date'

-You can either version your files using a hash or a date.
+Should the revision marker be a md5 hash or a date ?

 #### options.dateFormat
 Type: `String`
-Default value: `YYYYMMDDHHmmss8'
+Default value: `YYYYMMDDHHmmss'

 If you choose to version your files using a date, you can specify a dateformat. grunt-assets-versioning is using moment.js to format date.